Hrishita017/FinTel-Finance-App/README.md

 - **Fully Integrated:** The application is complete and ready for deployment, offering real-time financial analysis and predictions.

 This application is designed to be a powerful tool for financial analysis, providing users with detailed insights and predictions to inform their financial decisions.
+Here the link to the video for an overview oof this application - https://drive.google.com/file/d/1t_7tHwkmux9Ifruxpzvda81A25byMbIv/view?usp=drive_link
 ---